horfee/MAS86Deployer/README.md

 ## MAS Manage
 MAS Manage is not fully automated for now (not sure it will be) : the declaration of bundles is more complex / obscur and easy / quick to perform manually.
+You can put all certificates you want to import in the folder managecerts.
+The file must be *.crt file, containing certificate (the same text you would copy/paste in the UI dashboad).

 ```
 ./install_mas_manage.sh
 ```